fpereiro/teishi/README.md

 2. If the console object exists (because we are on a good browser or on node.js), it applies its input to `teishi.s` (only if the input is an array, otherwise it uses the input itself) and then prints it to the console.
 3. Always returns false.

-## teishi.go

-`teishi.go` is a function just like `teishi.stop`, except that it returns the opposite value.
-If you want to check for the _opposite_ of a test, instead of writing the complementary function, you can just invoke `teishi.go`.
-It also supports the return\_error\_message flag.

 ## Installation

 teishi depends on [dale](https://github.com/fpereiro/dale)